Ibrahim Kargbo: International career

-Kargbo is first choice defender for the Sierra Leone national football team and he succeeded Mohamed Kallon as the Leone Stars' national team captain.
+Kargbo was the first choice defender for the Sierra Leone national football team and succeeded Mohamed Kallon as the Leone Stars' national team captain.

 Legal trouble

 In July 2014, Kargbo was among 15 players and officials suspended from international football, along with Ibrahim Koroma, Samuel Barlay and Christian Caulker over allegations of match-fixing relating to an Africa Cup of Nations qualifier in 2008 against South Africa which ended 0–0.

-Allegedly, he was also involved in match fixing during his time at Willem II, serving as the main contact for a gambling syndicate and selling them losses against AFC Ajax and Feyenoord; Kargbo has denied the allegations.
+Allegedly, he was also involved in match-fixing during his time at Willem II, serving as the main contact for a gambling syndicate and selling them losses against AFC Ajax and Feyenoord; Kargbo has denied the allegations.
 His ban was lifted in 2015.

-On 15 February 2016, however, the Royal Dutch Football Association reported it had found evidence of Kargbo being actively involved in match fixing, specifically in a match against FC Utrecht on 9 August 2009 (which Willem II lost 1–0).
+On 15 February 2016, however, the Royal Dutch Football Association reported it had found evidence of Kargbo being actively involved in match-fixing, specifically in a match against FC Utrecht on 9 August 2009 (which Willem II lost 1–0).
 Kargbo is now banned from playing football in the Netherlands.

 In April 2019, FIFA banned Kargbo for life from all footballing activities due to "match manipulation".